 In 1879 the Britain was in the middle of just such a 100 year decline.
 In the early part of the 19th century, France the old rival was truly subdued, China was easily forced to receive opium their emperor had pleaded to exclude and the United States was a promising new market.
 A hundred years later, in 1920, Britain had needed non-European help to win a European War, the like of which had been easily won in 1815, the British treasury was empty and its markets, even in India, were no longer compliant monopolies.

 Might the United States in 2019 be at the start of a similar decline in power?
 In 2004 Afghanistan and Iraq had been easily overcome, the dollar dominated markets and the US was able to superimpose War on Terror priorities on all foreign relationships.
 It is very different now.
-The US has held back from a military confrontion with Iran and its preferred terms of trade are being effectively resisted by China.
+The US has held back from a military confrontation with Iran and its preferred terms of trade are being effectively resisted by China.
 Domestic self doubt, largely absent until the invasion of Iraq, is now a dominant US political theme.

 A failure of knowledge

 We live in a knowledge revolution which is changing how we think, decide and act.
 This should lead to much better decisions but individually clever people remain capable of collective stupidity.
-This is not new but knowledge-led decision processes flounder when a bold national policy is contradicted by intelligence material which is qualitative and therefore poorly evidenced.
+This is not new.
+Knowledge-led decision processes flounder when a bold national policy is contradicted by intelligence material which is qualitative and therefore poorly evidenced.
 (Intelligence consumers always prefer evidence they can see or count, such as the size of an army, and discount more subjective factors such as how well that army will fight).
-In both 1879 and 2003 the great powers’ centrally directed foreign policy, distorted knowledge of other countries in a way that goes well beyond a political determination to succeed.
+In both 1879 and 2003 the great powers’ centrally directed foreign policy, distorted knowledge of other countries in a way that goes well beyond a reasonable political determination to succeed.

 Military history brings the added fascination of ordinary people risking their own lives whilst efficiently organising the deaths of many others.
 Such risk and destruction is, thankfully, outside everyday experience of most modern citizens and yet in a different place or time, any one of us could have been victims or participants.
 Our fascination might be slightly morbid but military history draws the curious to its flame, in order to better understand mankind’s most disastrous creation; war.